Crowdfunding Lawyers

 3. Asset Management Fees Tied to Rent

 From the management side, you have asset management services for the company.
-The asset management fee compensates you for services to the company.
+The asset management charge compensates you for services to the company.
 It generally includes the following:

 • Managing the property management company/team